OpenDSA/OpenDSA/RST/source/Shellsort.rst

    </div>

-Shellsort's final pass will always use an increment of 1, which means a "regular" Insertion Sort of all elements.
+Shellsort's final pass will always use an increment of 1, which means a "regular" Insertion Sort of all records.
 But the list is far closer to sorted than it was at the start, so this final call to Insertion Sort runs far faster than if we had run Insertion Sort on the original array.